bigc0127/Vanilla-OS-Custom1/README.md

-## What is special about this custom image?
+## What is unique about this custom image?

 This image is built with the following pkgs added in (thus making it custom)

 - Mullvad VPN (installed and working with a few extra tweaks by you)
-- Proton VPN (installed and working out the box)
+- Proton VPN (installed and working out of the box)
 - Windscribe VPN (Not yet, but I will figure it out eventually)
 - vim
 - gnome-tweaks